 Style tips.
-Men: In the business professional attire, you can go for a Plaid Check or a Striped Tailored Suit To keep it professional avoid brightly colored and flashy ties.
-The recommended dress shirts for this look are pale blue, lilac, light pink or white.
+Men: In the business professional attire, you can go for a Plaid Check or a Striped custom made suits to keep it professional and avoid brightly colored and flashy ties.
+The recommended dress shirts for this look are pale blue, lilac, light pink, or white.

 Complete your attire with oxford shoes or loafers in black or brown.

-As well as open-collared shirt, knit shirt or cardigan.
-Stay away from flip flops or sandals.
-Invest instead on close-toe shoes such as loafers.
+As well as an open-collared shirt, knit shirt, or cardigan.
+Stay away from flip-flops or sandals.
+Invest instead in close-toe shoes such as loafers.

 Another option would be sweaters and pullovers with subtle patterns you can wear on top of your collared shirt.
-Dark coloured slacks or khakis can be paired with a sports jacket.
-For a comfortable style, opt for loafer or oxford shoes in brown or black.
+Dark-coloured slacks or khakis can be paired with a sports jacket.
+For a comfortable style, opt for a loafer or oxford shoes in brown or black.
 Keep it classy.
-Sneakers are complete No-No for this dress code.
+Sneakers are a complete No-No for this dress code.

 Check out more options at My Suit Tailor.